rkillickdev/rewind/TESTING.md

 ## **Django Unit Testing**

-Alongside comprehensive manual testing, I have written some automated tests used Python's `unittest` unit testing framework.
+Alongside comprehensive manual testing, I have written some automated tests using Python's `unittest` unit testing framework.
 My aim was to verify that the permission classes allocated to List and Detail views were performing as expected.

 I created a separate `settings_test.py` file, which is a duplicate of `settings.py` but specifies that the sqlite3 database should be used for testing purposes: